Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/data-visualisation/colour.md

 With diverging scales, you may want to add a central neutral grey step between the positive/negative steps to indicate values that are truly zero.
 Zero values could get binned into the lowest positive step of a scale giving a false impression of that bin.

-**Note:** You should avoid mapping uneven ranges of values to apparently even ranges of color contrast.
+**Note:** You should avoid mapping uneven ranges of values to apparently even ranges of colour contrast.

 For example, if the range of your data is **not** evenly distributed on either side of zero (e.g. -50 to +100), then that should be reflected in the scale and the legend.